Showing results 1 to 2 of approximately 2.(refine search)

 Horizon-Dependent Risk Aversion and the Timing and Pricing of Uncertainty

 Inspired by experimental evidence, we amend the recursive utility model to let risk aversion decrease with the temporal horizon.
 Our pseudo-recursive preferences remain tractable and retain appealing features of the long-run risk framework, notably its success at explaining asset pricing moments.
-Calibrating the agents? preferences to explain the market returns observed in the data no longer implies an extreme preference for early resolutions of uncertainty and captures key puzzles in finance on the valuation and demand for risk at long maturities.
+In addition, our model addresses two challenges to the standard model.
+Calibrating the agents’ preferences to explain the equity premium no longer implies an extreme preference for early resolutions of uncertainty.
+Horizondependent risk aversion helps resolve key puzzles in finance on the valuation ...

 The term structure of the price of variance risk